 - Abacus – a tool designed for royalty splitting in a multi-author anthology.

 Before looking into how to write an anthology, anthology publishers, and anthology examples, we should go over the definition of an anthology.

 An anthology is a collection of literary works, such as poems, short stories, or essays, often selected based on a specific genre, theme, or period and compiled into a single volume.
 There are two main ways on how to write an anthology:

-- The first way is by writing an anthology collection with your own essays, short stories or poems.
+- By writing an anthology collection with your own essays, short stories, or poems.

-- The second way is by writing multi-author anthology: writers with similar stories or themes come together to publish an accessible volume for the modern reader.
+- By writing a multi-author anthology: writers with similar stories or themes come together to publish an accessible volume for the modern reader.

 What is the trend in publishing short story collections?

 How many stories are in an anthology?
 It depends entirely on the editor.